 But what’s the point of having a powerful motor if the sanding belt is good for nothing?
 Well, you’ll get no chance to complain about that, at least not after seeing its 4” x 36” belt and the 8” disc.
 Now, rather than wasting money on two different sanding machines, you can have two in one.

 Team BUCKTOOL doesn’t know how you like it.
 So, they’ve opened an option for you to let the sander work from 0° to 90°.
 On top of that, you don’t even need to bring any adjustment to the belt tension while changing the belt.

 By the way, it’s maintenance-free and has humanized track control too.
 And worrying about the heavy vibration?
 The aluminum base is backed by rubber feet to handle that hassle.

 Also, this tilting belt sander has an angle-adjustable work table with a miter gauge that can be set to different angles.
 By the way, if you’re a dust hater too, then its 2 dust ports will give you another reason to love it.

 - The belt angle can be adjusted from 0° to 90°

 - Keeps the vibration at a minimum level

 3. WEN 6307 File Sander

-Maybe you’re not in the mood to throw some heavy cash at the best metalworking sander.
+Maybe you’re not in the mood to throw some heavy cash at the best metal sander.
 Well, we respect your thinking, and so does team WEN.
 Otherwise, why would they’ve brought in something like the 6307 File Sander?

 But the makers didn’t stop trying to make it a more convenient tech by using the Auto-tracking belt system.
 This means you won’t have to take any headaches about tensioning or adjustments.